sun0day/res/README.md

-# res
+# rushjs
-A experimental Javascript compiler
+A experimental Javascript engine.